Lane Johnson: 2022

 On December 11, 2022, Johnson set an NFL record of not allowing a sack in 26 consecutive games.
 On December 26, it was announced that Johnson would miss the remainder of the regular season after suffering a torn tendon in his abdomen.
 Johnson and the Eagles reached Super Bowl LVII, which they lost to the Kansas City Chiefs, 38–35.
+He earned Pro Bowl and first team All-Pro honors for the 2022 season.
+He was ranked 41st by his fellow players on the NFL Top 100 Players of 2023.

 2023

 On March 24, 2023, the Eagles signed Johnson to a one-year contract extension through the 2026 season with $30 million guaranteed.
+He started in 16 games and was named to his second consecutive Pro Bowl.
+He also earned second team All-Pro honors.
+He was ranked 41st by his fellow players on the NFL Top 100 Players of 2024.

 2024

 In the 2024 season, Johnson started 15 games for Philadelphia, and won another Super Bowl championship when the Eagles defeated the Kansas City Chiefs 40–22 in Super Bowl LIX.
 He is one of four Eagles to appear on both Super Bowl-winning teams, along with Brandon Graham, Jake Elliott, and Rick Lovato.
+He was graded as the fifth best tackle in the league by Pro Football Focus with an 88.9 grade.
+He was named to his third consecutive Pro Bowl making it the sixth time he had earned the honor in his career.
+He also earned second team All-Pro honors for the second consecutive season.
+He was ranked 23rd by his fellow players on the NFL Top 100 Players of 2025.

 2025

 On March 17, 2025, Johnson signed a one-year contract extension with the Eagles, which added $8 million over the next two years and an additional $30 million in guarantees.
+During a Week 11 16-9 win against the Detroit Lions, he would sprain his foot causing him to miss the rest of the season.